PsuAstro528/Fall2021-website-src/content/tools_used/creating_labs.md

 ### Create Development repostiory from template:
    - Create an empty _private_ repository named labN-dev at GitHub.
-      + Go to https://github.com/PsuAstro528, click New
+      + Go to the [class organization page at GitHub](https://github.com/PsuAstro528), click New
       + Repository Name: labN-dev
       + Description: Lab N
       + Private